Marcus A. Volz – Market & Search Intelligence Advisor

 Before focusing on international market assessment, I spent more than 15 years in content localisation: Konrad-Adenauer-Stiftung, Counter Extremism Project, international universities and brands across Europe and Latin America.
 That work built a precise understanding of how markets operate through language and meaning — not just through data points.

 VolzMarketing is my advisory for market entry decisions and Market & Search Intelligence. eLengua is my SEO agency for semantic visibility in multilingual markets.
 MundoDele connects language intelligence with intercultural market understanding.
+Econosur is my editorial platform covering ecology, economy and sustainability across the Southern Cone.

 Where the work happens